One-Pot Meatballs & Vegetables in Soy Tomato Sauce

 Simmer on low for 30 minutes.

-If finishing in the oven: After bringing it to a boil on the stove, cover with a lid, transfer the pot to a preheated oven at 160°C (320°F) and broil for 40-50 minutes.
+If completing in an oven: After bringing to a boil on the stovetop, cover with a lid, transfer the pot to an oven preheated to 160 C (320 F) and broil for 40 to 50 minutes.

 Cooking Basics